 Our information line is open to the public year round, seven days a week, and answered every Wednesday between 12:00 p.m. and 3:00 p.m.
-Questions are received by telephone, email, mail, and in-person at the Campbell Building at UBC Botanical Garden.
+Questions are received by telephone, email, and mail.

 Questions range from plant identification to diagnosing pests and diseases, to gardening and landscape advice.
 The correct identification of a plant problem is necessary in order to make an accurate and appropriate diagnosis and management plan.

 Most problems can be identified through photos and descriptions.
 For an accurate diagnosis when you leave a message or email, please provide the following information:

 - The caller’s name, telephone number and/or email address